-Many communities initially adopted tree ordinances in pursuit of Tree City USA status from the Arbor Day Foundation.
-When programs are initially developing, the simplest solution was often to adopt templates provided by the state, extension agencies, the Arbor Day Foundation or other sources.
+Many communities initially adopted tree ordinances in pursuit of Tree City USA status from the Arbor Day Foundation over 40 years ago.
+When programs are initially developing, the simplest solution is often to adopt templates provided by the state, extension agencies, the Arbor Day Foundation or other sources.
 However, every community is unique and these templates often fail to account for these challenges in their one-size-fits-all approach.

 By themselves, however, tree ordinances cannot assure that the trees in communities will be protected and well-managed.
 Tree ordinances simply provide the authorization and standards for management and enforcement activities.
 Without an overall strategy, management can be ineffective, and the community forest will suffer.